Gabriele1312/University-Projects/SmartHomeAutomationMonitoring/readme.md

   - Connection String: `mongodb://iot:iot@centore.synology.me:27017/`

 - Java Application Access:
-On the remote desktop, there is a file named 'SmartHomeIntellij.sh'.
+On the remote desktop, there is a file named `SmartHomeIntellij.sh`.
 Right-click on the file and select 'Run as a program'.
 IntelliJ IDEA will open.
 Once the IDE is open, click to 'Run' to start the application.

-Alternatively, open a terminal, copy and paste the following path: '/opt/idea-IU-242.20224.419/bin/idea'.
-Once IntelliJ IDEA is open, click on 'Run' to start the application.
+Alternatively, open a terminal, copy and paste the following path: `/opt/idea-IU-242.20224.419/bin/idea`.
+Once IntelliJ IDEA is open, click on **Run** to start the application.

 - Node-RED Connection:
   - Host: `centore.synology.me`